Daaaaxianer/Divergence_time_tree/README.md

 ```
 (Vvinifera:1.182571,(Ccanephora:0.957549,((((Inil:0.144686,((Itrifida:0.051791,Itriloba:0.051791):0.027058,Ibatatas:0.078849):0.065837):0.057742,(Icairica:0.182582,Iaquatica:0.182582):0.019846):0.33459,(Ccampestri:0.121145,Caustralis:0.121145):0.415872):0.279506,(((Smelongena:0.204091,((Schacoense:0.034018,Stuberosum:0.034018):0.04875,(Spennellii:0.019273,Slycopers:0.019273):0.063495):0.121324):0.094774,Cannuum:0.298865):0.150367,((Nattenuata:0.115726,Ntabacum:0.115726):0.276721,(Paxillaris:0.109594,Pinflata:0.109594):0.282852):0.056785):0.367292):0.141026):0.225022);
 ```
-## Follow-up analysis
+## * Follow-up analysis
 With a little modification, the above results can be used in the input file of [CAFE5](https://github.com/hahnlab/CAFE5).
 > For a typical CAFE analysis, users are most interested in determining two things:
 >             * Which gene families are rapidly evolving
 >             * The branches of the tree on which these families are rapidly evolving

-1. Modify the Orthogroups.GeneCount.tsv file of OrthoFinder to generate a gene family count file that meets the requirements of CAFE5.
+** 1. Modify the Orthogroups.GeneCount.tsv file of OrthoFinder to generate a gene family count file that meets the requirements of CAFE5.**

 ```bash
 awk 'OFS="\t" {$NF=""; print}' Orthogroups.GeneCount.tsv > tmp && awk '{print "(null)""\t"$0}' tmp > cafe.input.tsv && sed -i '1s/(null)/Desc/g' cafe.input.tsv && rm tmp
 ```
-2. After that, it is necessary to eliminate the gene families with excessive copy number differences between different species, otherwise an error will be reported.
+** 2. After that, it is necessary to eliminate the gene families with excessive copy number differences between different species, otherwise an error will be reported.
-CAFE5 has built-in scripts to use, and sometimes you need to remove the first line before you run it.
+CAFE5 has built-in scripts to use, and sometimes you need to remove the first line before you run it.**

 ```python
 python ~/soft/CAFE5/tutorial/clade_and_size_filter.py -i cafe.input.tsv -o gene_family_filter.txt -s
 ```
 Refer to the example of CAFE5: mammal_gene_families.txt

-3. ultrametric tree in Newick format.
+** 3. ultrametric tree in Newick format.**
  The previously generated tree can be used directly as the second input file

-4. Run Cafe5
+** 4. Run Cafe5**
 ```bash
 cafe5 -i gene_family_filter.txt -t FigTree.tre.nwk -o out
 ```